Noncommutative maximal ergodic inequalities associated with doubling conditions: Maximal inequalities: Probabilistic approach

-\begin{example} The theorem is noncommutative variants of classical results due to Wiener \cite{weiner39ergodic}, Calder\'{o}n \cite{calderon53erg} and Nevo \cite{nevo06surveyerg}.
-If $G$ is a compactly generated group of polynomial growth, the theorem applies to a large class of invariant metrics on $G$, such as distance functions derived from an invariant Riemann metric or word metrics.
-We refer to \cite[Section 4 and 5]{nevo06surveyerg} for more examples.
-Here we list several typical examples satifying the doubling condition:

-(1) Let $G$ be a compactly generated group of polynomial growth, and $V$ be a symmetric compact generating subset.
-The the \emph{word metric} defined by
+\begin{example} The theorem comprises noncommutative variants of classical results due to Wiener \cite{weiner39ergodic}, Calder\'{o}n \cite{calderon53erg}, and Nevo \cite{nevo06surveyerg}.
+If $G$ is a compactly generated group of polynomial growth, then the theorem applies to a large class of invariant metrics on $G$, such as distance functions derived from an invariant Riemann metric or word metrics.
+We refer to \cite[Sections~4 and~5]{nevo06surveyerg} for more examples.
+Here, we list several typical examples satisfying the doubling condition. \begin{enumerate} \item[(1)] Let $G$ be a compactly generated group of polynomial growth, and let $V$ be a symmetric compact generating subset.
+The \emph{word metric} defined by